surajmitsel/surajmitsel/Cpp/read/14_OperatorOverlaoding.md

 two argument --- [binary-operator] ---- one argument

 return_type classname::operator op(arg-list)

+// return type and arg-list is user defined it can be anything
 ```
 - The operator which cannot be overloaded
     - .(dot), ::, ?:, sizeof(), #, ##